Rüppell's vulture: Distribution and habitat

+In Morocco, it is a resident species, where some tagged populations have been seen to overwinter.

 Description

-The Rüppell's vulture is a large vulture, noticeably outsizing the closely related white-backed vulture, with which they often occur in the wild.
+The Rüppell's vulture is a very large vulture, noticeably outsizing the closely related white-backed vulture, with which they often occur in the wild.
 Adults are 85 to 103 cm long, with a wingspan of 2.26 to 2.6 m, and a weight that ranges from 6.4 to 9 kg.
 Both sexes look alike: mottled brown or black overall with a whitish-brown underbelly and thin, dirty-white fluff covering the head and neck.
 The base of the neck has a white collar, the eye is yellow or amber, the crop patch deep brown.
 The head does not have feathers.
-This is an adaptation that occurred because of the Rüppell vulture's tendency to stick its head inside of its prey when eating.
+This is an adaptation that occurred because of the Rüppell's vulture's tendency to stick its head inside of its prey when eating.
 Without the adaptation, feeding would become extremely messy.
 Silent as a rule, they become vocal at their nest and when at a carcass, squealing a great deal.
 Rüppell's vultures commonly fly at altitudes as high as 6000 m.
 The birds have a specialized variant of the hemoglobin alphaD subunit; this protein has a great affinity for oxygen, which allows the species to absorb oxygen efficiently despite the low partial pressure in the upper troposphere.
-A Rüppell's vulture was confirmed to have been ingested by a jet engine of an airplane flying over Abidjan, Ivory Coast on 29 November 1973 at an altitude of 11,300 m (37,000 ft).
+A Rüppell's vulture was confirmed to have passed into an aircraft engine of an airplane flying over Abidjan, Ivory Coast on 29 November 1973 at an altitude of 11,300 m (37,000 ft).